 Tanjung Piai MP and deputy minister Dr Farid Rafik dies in Malaysia

-PONTIAN, Johor: Malaysian Deputy Minister in the Prime Minister's Department (National Unity and National Wellbeing) Dr Farid Rafik has died.
+PONTIAN, Johor: Malaysian Deputy Minister in the Prime Minister's Department Dr Farid Rafik has died.

 His death was confirmed by Johor Parti Pribumi Bersatu Malaysia (Bersatu) secretary Solihan Badri.